ria-ahyoung/medium-trends-daily/readme.md

 <br/>
 <h1><a href=https://medium.com/tag/nodejs/recommended target="_blank" rel="noopener noreferrer">NodeJS</a></h1>
 <h3>1.
-I Built an npm Package to Stop Manually Adding Express.js Routes to Bruno - <a href="https://medium.com/@ismailbinmujeeb/i-built-an-npm-package-to-stop-manually-adding-express-js-routes-to-bruno-d73d2c5a396b?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How I Explain JavaScript Async/Await in Interviews (With Real Coding Examples) - <a href="https://medium.com/@uyanhewagetr/how-i-explain-javascript-async-await-in-interviews-with-real-coding-examples-ee850da6a820?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Ismail Bin Mujeeb`**
+✍️ **posted by `Thisharika Rangani`**

-<blockquote>I started my full-stack journey with MERN and was heavily dependent on Postman.
-Over time I realised Postman is too heavy for my system…
+<blockquote>When I first started learning JavaScript asynchronous programming, I could write the code… but explaining it confidently in interviews was…
 Continue reading on Medium »</blockquote>

 <h3>2.
-How React and Node.js Are Powering the Future of Custom Web Application Development - <a href="https://medium.com/@indibussoftware/how-react-and-node-js-are-powering-the-future-of-custom-web-application-development-4fddc5b957ac?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Stop Restarting Your Node.js Server Manually: Learn Nodemon - <a href="https://medium.com/@rajarathnasarasi/stop-restarting-your-node-js-server-manually-learn-nodemon-41f568f4d202?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Indibussoftware`**
+✍️ **posted by `Sarasi Rajarathna`**

-<blockquote>The demand for modern web applications is growing faster than ever as businesses embrace digital transformation and online-first business…
+<blockquote>When I first started building backend applications with Node.js, I noticed something that quickly became frustrating.
 Continue reading on Medium »</blockquote>

 <h3>3.
-100-Day Node.js Coding Challenge: Day 2: Demystifying Node.js Global Objects (True vs. Pseudo) - <a href="https://onyxwizard.medium.com/100-day-node-js-coding-challenge-day-2-demystifying-node-js-global-objects-true-vs-pseudo-e13d76f2ac24?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Stop Letting Every Endpoint Invent Its Own Response Shape - <a href="https://medium.com/@codetune/stop-letting-every-endpoint-invent-its-own-response-shape-21abc30bdab5?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Onyx`**
+✍️ **posted by `CodeTune`**

-<blockquote>Welcome back to Day 2 of the 100-Day Node.js Coding Challenge!
+<blockquote>A consistent API response pattern is not decoration.
+It is how backends stay understandable when clients, tests, logs, and production…
 Continue reading on Medium »</blockquote>

 <h3>4.
+Developer’s Guide: Reading, Updating, and Exporting XLSX Files in Node.js - <a href="https://medium.com/mesciusinc/developers-guide-reading-updating-and-exporting-xlsx-files-in-node-js-6a33d4d9718f?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `MESCIUS inc.`**

+<blockquote>Working with XLSX files is a common requirement in business applications, whether you are building reporting tools, budget planners…
+Continue reading on MESCIUS inc. »</blockquote>

-How I Upgraded a Large Legacy Node.js Production App from v6 to v20: What Actually Broke - <a href="https://medium.com/@blenredwan/how-i-upgraded-a-large-legacy-node-js-production-app-from-v6-to-v20-what-actually-broke-cca8f45ea4e3?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>5.
+I made a WhatsApp reminder for important FIFA World Cup matches. - <a href="https://medium.com/@sxryadipta/i-made-a-whatsapp-reminder-of-important-fifa-world-cup-matches-for-me-f6372f0bbd5a?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Blen Redwan`**
+✍️ **posted by `sxryadipta`**

-<blockquote>This guide shows how to safely upgrade a production Node.js 6 app to Node 20 step by step based on real experience, not theory.
+<blockquote>I have been a busy these vacation days with my personal projects.
+But being a football fan, I can’t afford to miss World Cup matches…
 Continue reading on Medium »</blockquote>

-<h3>5.
-Node Cache: A solution to avoid static data repetition - <a href="https://javascript.plainenglish.io/node-cache-a-solution-to-avoid-static-data-repetition-be254acdfcfc?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Firman`**

-<blockquote>Introduction
-Continue reading on JavaScript in Plain English »</blockquote>

 <h3>6.
+Your node_modules Has 1500 Packages.
+You Only Asked For 10 - <a href="https://levelup.gitconnected.com/your-node-modules-has-1500-packages-you-only-asked-for-10-f158daf55135?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Akshat Tiwari`**

+<blockquote>Ever Updated a Dependency That Wasn’t Even in Your Project?
+Continue reading on Level Up Coding »</blockquote>

+<h3>7.
+Understanding Middleware in NestJS (NestJS Basic Series) - <a href="https://danimai.medium.com/understanding-middleware-in-nestjs-nestjs-basic-series-9851a2483c22?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Deepak`**

+<blockquote>If you are building high-performance backend architectures, you already know that clean, manageable code is the key to scaling.
+Today, we…
+Continue reading on Medium »</blockquote>

+<h3>8.
+Top 10 Offshore Node.js Development Companies in India 2026 - <a href="https://medium.com/@sanjayaalpha859/top-10-offshore-node-js-development-companies-in-india-2026-85ac37bef54c?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `sanjay`**

+<blockquote>India continues to be a preferred destination for offshore software development, offering access to experienced developers, competitive…
+Continue reading on Medium »</blockquote>

-How to Build a Real-Time Stock Price Pipeline: WebSocket + Redis Pub/Sub in Node.js - <a href="https://javascript.plainenglish.io/how-to-build-a-real-time-stock-price-pipeline-websocket-redis-pub-sub-in-node-js-03043f535820?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>9.
+8 Node.js Patterns That Made My Backend Services Handle Real Production Traffic - <a href="https://javascript.plainenglish.io/8-node-js-patterns-that-made-my-backend-services-handle-real-production-traffic-dbed8359a72c?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Yash Patel`**
+✍️ **posted by `Huzair Awan`**

-<blockquote>Pushing live market data to 100 browsers simultaneously — without making 1,000 API calls per second or writing a single polling loop on…
+<blockquote>Worked perfectly with ten users, collapsed with a thousand — these patterns fixed every single bottleneck.
 Continue reading on JavaScript in Plain English »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/web-development/recommended target="_blank" rel="noopener noreferrer">Web Development</a></h1>
 <h3>1.
-Package.json in Angular: What Every Field Actually Does - <a href="https://medium.com/@ArshdeepGrover/package-json-in-angular-what-every-field-actually-does-baa64e780e1f?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How to Decode a JWT Token (And What’s Actually Inside It) - <a href="https://medium.com/@nirmalavalluri_49166/how-to-decode-a-jwt-token-and-whats-actually-inside-it-c642adb37215?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Arshdeep Singh`**
+✍️ **posted by `Nirmala valluri`**

-<blockquote>Part 2 of the “Angular, Decoded” series
+<blockquote>Learn how to decode any JWT token in seconds — with JavaScript, Python and C# examples
 Continue reading on Medium »</blockquote>

 <h3>2.
-Why Modern Sales Teams Are Rethinking CRM From the Ground Up - <a href="https://medium.com/@tenaxcrm/why-modern-sales-teams-are-rethinking-crm-from-the-ground-up-17a613dbb40a?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+BANKOMAT KLON KARTLARI SATILIR.//Signal………..@Hassani.75 - <a href="https://medium.com/@penhousepanafri/bankomat-klon-kartlari-satilir-signal-hassani-75-191206341f62?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Tenax`**
+✍️ **posted by `Penhousepanafri`**

-<blockquote>For decades, CRM systems have been positioned as the backbone of sales operations.
-They promised visibility, structure, and predictability…
+<blockquote>Dünyada CVV onlayn mağazası / etibarlı satıcı |yaxşı alıcı /
 Continue reading on Medium »</blockquote>

 <h3>3.
-Why Employee Burnout Is Becoming a Business Problem, Not Just a Personal One - <a href="https://medium.com/@fortissocialbusiness/why-employee-burnout-is-becoming-a-business-problem-not-just-a-personal-one-895fb13b3e16?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Stop Restarting Your Node.js Server Manually: Learn Nodemon - <a href="https://medium.com/@rajarathnasarasi/stop-restarting-your-node-js-server-manually-learn-nodemon-41f568f4d202?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Fortissocialbusiness`**
+✍️ **posted by `Sarasi Rajarathna`**

-<blockquote>Modern workplaces are moving faster than ever.
-Teams are expected to handle multiple projects, respond to constant messages, attend…
+<blockquote>When I first started building backend applications with Node.js, I noticed something that quickly became frustrating.
 Continue reading on Medium »</blockquote>

 <h3>4.
-The One-Click DeFi Economy: How Infrastructure Is Replacing Complexity - <a href="https://medium.com/@jaanb7285/the-one-click-defi-economy-how-infrastructure-is-replacing-complexity-5b6740c4c6d0?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Stop using AbortController in Isolation: Clean Up Multiple Signals with React and AbortSignal.any() - <a href="https://medium.com/@asouqi/stop-using-abortcontroller-in-isolation-clean-up-multiple-signals-with-react-and-abortsignal-any-ccbc861bab88?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Jaanb`**
+✍️ **posted by `Ahmad Souqi`**

-<blockquote>Decentralized Finance was built on a simple promise: make financial services accessible to everyone.
+<blockquote>To prevent orphaned network requests or leaking background resources in React, we must clean them up when a component unmounts.
+Modern…
 Continue reading on Medium »</blockquote>

 <h3>5.
-Where the Performance Difference Actually Comes From in Props vs Zustand vs Redux Toolkit - <a href="https://medium.com/@josephamyexson/where-the-performance-difference-actually-comes-from-in-props-vs-zustand-vs-redux-toolkit-bfbe976e95fc?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+The btoa() Security Trap: Why Your localStorage “Encryption” Is Actually Malware Pattern - <a href="https://medium.com/@pazpaz25/the-btoa-security-trap-why-your-localstorage-encryption-is-actually-malware-pattern-7a49143482e7?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Exson Joseph`**
+✍️ **posted by `Izak T`**

-<blockquote>If you’ve ever asked “should I pass this down as a prop or reach for a state manager like Zustand or Redux Toolkit?”, you’ve probably also…
+<blockquote>The btoa() Security Trap: Why Your localStorage “Encryption” Is Actually Malware Pattern
 Continue reading on Medium »</blockquote>

 <h3>6.
-The One-Click DeFi Economy: Why Infrastructure Is Becoming the New Interface - <a href="https://medium.com/@bj9842967/the-one-click-defi-economy-why-infrastructure-is-becoming-the-new-interface-40d1265cc570?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Stop Letting Every Endpoint Invent Its Own Response Shape - <a href="https://medium.com/@codetune/stop-letting-every-endpoint-invent-its-own-response-shape-21abc30bdab5?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Bj`**
+✍️ **posted by `CodeTune`**

-<blockquote>Decentralized Finance was built on a powerful promise: open, permissionless access to financial opportunities.
-Anyone with an internet…
+<blockquote>A consistent API response pattern is not decoration.
+It is how backends stay understandable when clients, tests, logs, and production…
 Continue reading on Medium »</blockquote>

 <h3>7.
-Angular Project Structure: Every File ng new Generates, Explained - <a href="https://medium.com/@ArshdeepGrover/angular-project-structure-every-file-ng-new-generates-explained-77fe6228146c?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How to Build an E-Commerce Website That Actually Converts in 2026 - <a href="https://medium.com/@shortxyz47/how-to-build-an-e-commerce-website-that-actually-converts-in-2026-5628f31b2090?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Arshdeep Singh`**
+✍️ **posted by `Short Tin`**

-<blockquote>Part 1 of the “Angular, Decoded” series
+<blockquote>Most e-commerce stores launch with high hopes and low conversion rates.
+The US e-commerce market crossed $1.1 trillion in annual sales in…
 Continue reading on Medium »</blockquote>

 <h3>8.
-SundaDigi: Aplikasi Layanan Digital Literasi Bahasa, Sastra, dan Budaya Sunda - <a href="https://medium.com/@emailsdnol7/sundadigi-aplikasi-layanan-digital-literasi-bahasa-sastra-dan-budaya-sunda-1ca4fa77c62d?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Yuan Astara`**

-<blockquote>Di tengah pesatnya perkembangan teknologi digital dan globalisasi informasi, bahasa dan budaya daerah menghadapi tantangan besar untuk…
-Continue reading on Medium »</blockquote>

-<h3>9.
-How to Choose a Tech Stack for SaaS Development: Complete Decision Framework - <a href="https://medium.com/@sketchflow.ai/how-to-choose-a-tech-stack-for-saas-development-complete-decision-framework-132a83642ac3?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+What Happens When You Type https://www.google.com in Your Browser and Press Enter? - <a href="https://medium.com/@damross446/what-happens-when-you-type-https-www-google-com-in-your-browser-and-press-enter-3baeab1970fb?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Sketchflow`**
+✍️ **posted by `Damross`**

-<blockquote>Building a SaaS product forces one of the most consequential decisions you’ll make early: which tech stack?
-Choose correctly, and you ship…
+<blockquote>This is one of the most iconic interview questions in software engineering — and for good reason.
+It covers the entire web stack, from DNS…
 Continue reading on Medium »</blockquote>

 <br/>